Matching Investments to Tax Saving Techniques (13.5 hrs)

 After reading Chapter 6, participants will be able to:

-2. Recognize employer deductions as a means to increase tax-free incentive-based compensation for employees by:
+2. Recognize employer deductions as a means to increase tax-free incentive-based compensation for employees using fringe benefits under §132 and employer-paid accident & health coverage.

 Ratings and Reviews